rogeruiz/tick/README.md

 Arch.
 While it hasn't been tested on other platforms such as Windows, patches are welcome to add tests for this.

+### Dependencies

+Tick leverages SQlite 3+ as a database.
+Make sure you have `sqlite3` installed on your machine.
+This ships with macOS and can usually be installed with a package manager on your platform of choice.

 ### Compiling Tick from source

 The steps are pretty straight-forward as long as you are within the realm of